Special reception needs of vulnerable groups

 According to Article 14(1) IPA, material reception conditions, health services, psychological counselling and overall treatment need to be adapted for applicants with special needs.

-There is no special mechanism laid down in the law or in practice to identify vulnerable persons for the purpose of addressing their specific reception needs. (see also: Screening of vulnerability).
+There is no special mechanism laid down in the law or in practice to identify vulnerable persons for the purpose of addressing their specific reception needs. (see also Screening of vulnerability).
 Their vulnerability can be partially examined during the medical examination – visible physical characteristics due to which the individual is considered to be vulnerable – during which the vulnerability assessment is performed in accordance with Article 13(1) IPA.
 The individual’s vulnerability can also be assessed during the lodging of their application.
-The Migration directorate fills out a form for every asylum seeker upon lodging their application and lists the identified vulnerabilities of the asylum seeker.
+The Migration directorate fills out a form for every asylum applicant upon lodging their application and lists the identified vulnerabilities of the asylum applicant.
 The form is then given to the UOIM when the applicant is accommodated.
 The vulnerability of an applicant can also be assessed during the personal interview.

 Special needs regarding reception conditions can also be identified at a later stage according to Article 13(2) IPA.
 Unfortunately, there is no monitoring mechanism in place regarding the measures for addressing one’s special needs in reception.

 When victims or potential SGBV victims are identified, they are processed in the system of Standard Operating Procedures.
-The system is based on a protocol that establishes a mechanism for prevention, and action in cases where asylum seekers or beneficiaries of international protection are identified as victims or potential victims of sexual or gender-based violence.[2]
+The system is based on a protocol that establishes a mechanism for prevention, and action in cases where asylum applicants or beneficiaries of international protection are identified as victims or potential victims of sexual or gender-based violence.
 The mechanism complements the existing national mechanism, and it aims to establish a fast and coordinated approach for offering support to victims.
 When a potential victim is identified, the authority, or the NGO that identified them, is obliged to report it and call for an immediate activation of the Standard Operating Procedures.
-A meeting of relevant actors is conducted and a plan of support is drafted based on the individual needs of the victim.
-Additional support can be offered to the victim regarding reception, health care, mental health care, international protection procedure or any other identified needs.[3]
+A meeting of relevant actors is organised and a plan of support is drafted based on the individual needs of the victim.
+Additional support can be offered to the victim regarding reception, health care, mental health care, international protection procedure or any other identified needs.[2]

 As mentioned in Health Care, individuals who are identified as vulnerable by a special multidisciplinary committee can receive additional health services.[4]
 They can also be accommodated in special facilities such as medical facilities or nursing homes if appropriate accommodation for them cannot be provided in the Asylum Home.[5]
 In practice, this is arranged on a case by case basis and depends on the availability of such facilities.